KKEEQEQEQE/FNAF-World-C-Edition/README.md

 ### Update 2025-03-15
 I'm no longer making any commits, HOWEVER, I will check and accept pull requests, and instead of this project being "solo"-ed by me, hopefully it will become a FNaF community project.
 I might also transfer ownership of this repo to someone else because I don't really know how to "maintain" a repo.
-If this project is successful I'll definately update the Gamejolt(https://gamejolt.com/games/fnaf-world-c-edition/963862) Page.
+If this project is successful I'll definately update the Gamejolt Page (https://gamejolt.com/games/fnaf-world-c-edition/963862).
 The src right now as of me making this public is messy, unorganized and could use more comments to be honest (mostly because I'm a C noob).
 I didn't want the src and couple months I worked on this project to go down the drain and I still think that something like FNaF World C Edition should be a thing so I'm making what I have public.
 I've mostly just lost interest in the project because after working on the same thing for a couple of months, you want to try something new.
 I still might come back in the future with more commits from myself but probably not in the near future.
 Scott if you want me to remove the assets folders that's a ok (it has the textures from the original game so running the game is easier).

 DISCLAIMER: This is a free and open-source, fan-made passion project made by a FNaF Fan for the FNaF Fans.
 It is a recreation of FNaF World.
 I don't own the sprites, music, or original game, what I own is the code (which I put under the Zlib License), feel free-to-use it, you don't need any permission from me!